ijoshsmith/sustainable-coding/README.md

 **Coding**

-I chose the verb *coding* instead of the noun *code* as the second word of the title to emphasize my focus on writing code more than the code that is written.
+I chose *coding* instead of *code* as the second word of the title to emphasize my focus on writing code more than the code that is written.
 It might be a subtle distinction, but it is an important one.

 ##Fixing bugs
 Give each bug fix its due diligence, otherwise your fix will likely create more bugs.